okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/system-log/index.md

 ## Event types

-Event types categorize event instances by action and is recorded in a LogEvent's [`eventType`](#attributes) attribute.
+Event types categorize event instances by action and are recorded in a LogEvent's [`eventType`](#attributes) attribute.
 They are key to navigating the system log through [Expression Filters](#expression-filter).

 The following sections outline the key event types that are captured by the system log.
 See [Event Types catalog](/docs/reference/api/event-types/#catalog) for a complete list.